Skip to content

 Score your money mindset across four dimensions.

-Score your money mindset across saving discipline, spending awareness, risk tolerance, and planning horizon.
-Free and runs in your browser.
+Score your money mindset across saving discipline, spending awareness, risk tolerance, and planning horizon on a single composite scale.

 What this tool does